dice-group/dice-embeddings/README.md

-# Knowledge Graph Embeddings at Scale
+# DICE Embeddings: Hardware-agnostic Framework for of Large-scale Knowledge Graph Embeddings

 This open-source project is designed to ease real-world applications of knowledge graph embeddings.
 Wit this aim, we apply rely on